JesseDarr/dARM/print_files/README.md

 + All subcomponents

 ## powerBox.3mf
-Housing for switching power supply, power monitor and dispaly, and on/off switch.
+Housing for switching power supply, power monitor, dispaly, and on/off switch.
-+ Comming soon
 + Early version
     - lid just seats on box
     - relies on it's own weight